sydneylbergstrom/sydneylbergstrom/README.md

 - Computational analysis of animal behavior using pose estimation
 - Applied modeling under uncertainty

-Most of my code is kept private due to research sensitivity, but I'm happy to share selected work upon request.
+Some of my code is kept private due to research sensitivity, but I'm happy to share selected work upon request.

 You can reach me at: sydb@sas.upenn.edu